Teaser for the Toy Piano Roundtable on Nov 24th, 2021 in Brasilia

-In my most recent work in this field, the toy piano is combined with a harpsichord - an instrument with a long history and an impressive repertory, as opposed to the toy piano.
+In this work, the toy piano is combined with a harpsichord - an instrument with a long history and an impressive repertory, as opposed to the toy piano.
 Although both keyboards are so different in every respect, they are forming a unit where the differences are reconciled and their individual "weakness" is counter-balanced by the other instrument.
 With "united forces" (so the translation of the latin title), they are creating a new entity which results in a new sound, something that has never been heard before.

 VIRIBVS VNITIS (2014)